Mixing is hard for triangle-free reflexive graphs: The homology sum gadget

 \section{The homology sum gadget}

-Let $\sH$ be a connected triangle-free reflexive graph with non-trivial homology, and let $\sC = (0,1, \dots, g-1, 0)$, for $g \geq 4$ be a particular shortest non-trivial cycle in $\sH$.
-Throughout most of the rest of the paper, $\sH$ and $\sC$ will always be assumed to have these properties.
+For an integer $n$ let $[n]$ denote the set $\{0,1, \dots, n-1\}$.
+An $n$-cycle will always have vertex set $[n]$, with consecutive vertices modulo $n$ being adjacent.
+Let $\sH$ be a connected triangle-free reflexive graph with nontrivial homology, and let $\ZH$ be a particular nontrivial cycle of minimum girth.
+Let $g \geq 4$ be its girth, and let $Z$ be a generic $g$-cycle.
+Throughout the rest of the paper, $\sH$, $\ZH$, $g$ and $Z$ will always have this setup.

+In constructions, we will often identify two copies of $Z$.
+Unless we say otherwise, we do so identically-- identifying the copy of the vertex $i$ in one with the copy of $i$ in the other.